draxios/docs/use-terraformer.md

 ### Step-by-Step Guide to Using Terraformer

 #### Step 1: Install Terraform
 First, you'll need to install Terraform.
-Here's how you can do it:
+Here's how you can do it!

 1. **Download Terraform**:
    - Go to the [Terraform download page](https://www.terraform.io/downloads.html).